hashicorp/terraform-provider-google/website/docs/r/secret_manager_secret.html.markdown

   An object containing a list of "key": value pairs.
 Example:
   { "name": "wrench", "mass": "1.3kg", "count": "3" }.

+* `version_aliases` -
+  (Optional)
+  Mapping from version alias to version name.
+  A version alias is a string with a maximum length of 63 characters and can contain uppercase and lowercase letters, numerals, and the hyphen (-) and underscore ('_') characters.
+An alias string must start with a letter and cannot be the string 'latest' or 'NEW'.
+No more than 50 aliases can be assigned to a given secret.
+  An object containing a list of "key": value pairs.
+Example:
+  { "name": "wrench", "mass": "1.3kg", "count": "3" }.

 * `topics` -
   (Optional)
   A list of up to 10 Pub/Sub topics to which messages are published when control plane operations are called on the secret or its versions.